johnslemmer/video-muted-bug/README.md

 Reproduction repo for a bug I found in NextJS's Router Cache (I'm guessing).

+Also deployed at https://video-muted-bug.vercel.app/ and ready to demonstrate.

 Steps to recreate:

 - Easily seen by loading the home page (you will see a video auto play and be muted)